Dinesh Palipana: Research

 Dr Dinesh Palipana OAM being photographed at Griffith University's Advanced Design and Prototyping Technologies Institute, where he co-leads the innovative Biospine project with Dr Claudio Pizzolato.

 Palipana has interests in spinal cord injury research.
 He was awarded $2 million in 2019 to pursue research in thought-controlled rehabilitation.
 The study was featured on The Project.
 The work received a further $3.8 million in 2023.
 He attributes this passion to his own injury.
 Palipana is a member of the Perry Cross Spinal Research Foundation's scientific committee.

 Palipana's interest includes non-invasive interventions to promote functional improvement in spinal cord injury.
 Some of these interventions have involved electroencephalography (EEG) and electrical stimulation, which was highlighted in Griffith University's Be Remarkable media campaign.
 He has been encouraged by a mentor at Harvard University, where he was one of the first visiting medical students of this nature.
 The project received $2 million Australian in 2019 from the Queensland Government.

 Palipana has published articles on disability, COVID-19 and medicine.

+Accessible adventure tourism

+Palipana was one of the first to scale the world’s first inclusive bridge climb on Brisbane’s Story Bridge.
+He was one of the first to trial the world’s first vertical restaurant using a wheelchair.
+He has bungee jumped from a wheelchair.